 \section{Introduction}

-The inverse of a dynamical system plays a fundamental role in a wide range of control and signal processing applications: feedforward control and output tracking \cite{silverman1969tac,devasia1996tac}, iterative learning control (ILC) \cite{bristow2006csm}, and invertibility analysis of nonlinear systems \cite{hirschorn1979tac}.
-For linear time-invariant (LTI) systems, stable inversion theory is well developed: if all transmission zeros lie strictly inside the unit disk (the minimum phase condition), a causal stable inverse exists and can be constructed explicitly in state-space form \cite{moylan1977tac,chen1984tac}.
-When nonminimum phase zeros are present, a bounded noncausal inverse can be obtained via exponential dichotomy \cite{devasia1998tac,vanzundert2018ijc}, at the cost of requiring future output information (preview).
+The inverse of a dynamical system plays a fundamental role in feedforward control and output tracking \cite{silverman1969tac,devasia1996tac}, iterative learning control (ILC) \cite{bristow2006csm}, and invertibility analysis \cite{hirschorn1979tac}.
+For linear time-invariant (LTI) systems, stable inversion theory is classical: if all zeros lie strictly inside the unit disk, a causal stable inverse exists and can be constructed explicitly in state-space form \cite{moylan1977tac,chen1984tac}, and a bounded noncausal inverse is available otherwise via exponential dichotomy \cite{devasia1998tac,vanzundert2019ijc}, at the cost of requiring future output information (preview).

 Many practical systems, however, exhibit periodically time-varying dynamics that cannot be captured by an LTI model.
-Linear periodically time-varying (LPTV) systems arise naturally in multirate sampled-data control \cite{chen1995sampled}, position-dependent and non-equidistantly sampled systems \cite{vanzundert2017acc,vanzundert2018ijc}, and high-precision positioning stages \cite{vanzundert2020mech}.
-Because the system matrices vary periodically, the transfer function framework underlying LTI inversion theory is no longer available, making the construction of stable inverse systems considerably more involved.
+Linear periodically time-varying (LPTV) systems arise naturally in multirate sampled-data control \cite{chen1995sampled}, position-dependent and non-equidistantly sampled systems \cite{vanzundert2019ijc,vanzundert2017acc}, and high-precision positioning stages \cite{vanzundert2020mech}.
+Because the system matrices vary periodically, the transfer function framework underlying LTI inversion theory is no longer directly available.